sahiliamsso/docs/source/authn-guide/otp.md

-# OTP Gluu Authenticator
+# One-Time Password (OTP) Authentication

-OTP authenticator provides 2 factor event/counter-based HOTP algorithm [RFC4226](https://tools.ietf.org/html/rfc4226) and the time-based TOTP algorithm [RFC6238](https://tools.ietf.org/html/rfc6238) authentications.
+## Overview

-In order to use this authenticator user should install mobile authenticator which support HOTP/TOTP.
+This document will explain how to use Gluu's [One-Time Password (OTP) interception script](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations/otp) to configure the Gluu Server for a two-step authentication process with username and password as the first step, and OTP as the second step.

-For example: [Google authenticator 2](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2).
-It provides all functionality for both authentication methods.
+Gluu's OTP interception script uses the two-factor event/counter-based HOTP algorithm [RFC4226](https://tools.ietf.org/html/rfc4226) and the time-based TOTP algorithm [RFC6238](https://tools.ietf.org/html/rfc6238).

-This is a person authentication module for oxAuth that enables one-time password for user authentication.
+In order to use this authentication mechanism users will need to install a mobile authenticator, like [Google Authenticator 2](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), that supports HOTP/TOTP.

 ## Sequence Diagram
 Below is the sequence diagram for TOTP/HOTP and its flow explained: